Off-roading: RTV trialing

 The course between the gates is a "section": between the start line and the first gate is "Section 1", the part between the first and second gates is "Section 2" and so on.
 An RTV course is often laid out so that each section is progressively more difficult, although this is not always the case.
 If a driver fails to complete Section 1 they are given 10 points.
-If the attempt ends in Section 2, 9 points are awarded etc. A clear round results in gaining only 1 point.
+If the attempt ends in Section 2, 9 points are awarded, etc. A clear round results in gaining only 1 point.
 A day's event will consist of many different courses and the driver with the lowest score is the winner.

-Since the terrain covered in RTV trials should be well within the capabilities of any reasonably capable vehicle (even in standard form), these trials place the emphasis on driver skill and ground-reading abilities.
-A good driver in a standard specification vehicle can easily win over a modified, highly equipped vehicle driven by a less competent driver.
+Since the terrain covered in RTV trials should be well within the capabilities of any reasonably capable vehicle (even in standard form), these trials emphasize driver skill and ground-reading abilities.
+Skill and experience have a larger bearing on success than having a well-equipped and modified car.